ReneDCDSL/ReneDCDSL.github.io/_posts/2023-10-20-Cuisine & Ingredient Clustergin.md

     Number of Principle Components to keep 99% of data variance:  1112

+<a name="LDA"></a>

 ### LDA

 LDA is used to discover latent (hidden) topics within data thanks to Dirichlet distributions.
 There are 2 Dirichlet distributions used in LDA, one over the topics (here, ideally the cuisine) in each document and another over the words (ingredients) in each topic.
-Contrarily to PCA and other algorithms that use distance measures to determine similarity, LDA is based on the frequency counts of words within topics.
+Contrary to PCA and other algorithms that use distance measures to determine similarity, LDA is based on the frequency counts of words within topics.
 Here I extract the top 25 topics (clusters) using the LDA algorithm:

     topic 0       topic 1       topic 2       topic 3       topic 4       topic 5       topic 6       topic 7       topic 8